 The by-election shall be held in accordance with the procedures for a general election, with necessary modifications as determined by the Registrar.

-In the event that the by-election results in a tie, the Registrar shall select by random draw one name from the names of the candidates who were tied and the Registrar shall declare that person to be elected.
+In the event that the by-election results in a tie, the Registrar and the President shall select by random draw one name from the names of the candidates who were tied and the Registrar shall declare that person to be elected.

 Documentation and Notification of Results